pdx-cs-rust-embedded/mb2-grayscale/README.md

-# poll-button
+# mb2-grayscale: `microbit-v2` nonblocking `Display` demo
-Bart Massey 2023
+Bart Massey 2024

-This Rust app for the BBC micro:bit v2 randomizes the LED display while button A is held down.
+This code is heavily adapted from crate examples and documentation in the `microbit-v2` crate.
+It provides a demo of using `microbit_v2::display::nonblocking::Display` to display "grayscale" images.

 ## Build and Run